 The Dodgers even figured out a way to make good on a promise to do a Justin Turner bobblehead during the COVID-19 shutdown and give it to fans who missed out on attending games in 2020.

-A website that keeps track of such things insists the Dodgers are 127-75-0 on bobblehead nights.
-That can’t be right, right?
-It also keeps track of bobbleheads once scheduled and then trashed — like the Dodgers had one planned for Trevor Bauer in 2021, and Julio Urias in 2023, but … Beimel avoided any of that kind of messiness.
+A website that keeps track of such things insists the Dodgers have far more wins than losses on bobblehead nights.
+It also keeps track of bobbleheads once scheduled and then trashed, like the Dodgers had ones planned for Trevor Bauer in 2021, and Julio Urias in 2023.

 By the 2022 and 2023 seasons, the Dodgers created the demand for 21 nights of bobbleheads, ranging from one for the Lakers’ LeBron James, for USC quarterback Caleb Williams, for co-owners Magic Johnson and Billie Jean King, for singer Elton John, another for Hello Kitty, and finally, one for relief pitcher Joe Kelly in a mariachi outfit.